 Correct construction of roof junctures and slope transitions is vital to ensure the integrity of the roof system.
-In the following cases, where metal flashing is employed, it should be no less than 26 gauge galvanized steel or acceptable equivalent.
-Check with your local building official for their preference in your area.
+In the following cases, where metal flashing is employed, check with your local building code official for minimum gauge/thickness requirement.
 It should be painted on both sides with a good metal or bituminous paint.
 Flashing materials should be painted after bending to maintain the integrity of the coating.